 Most people are surprised at the amount of household hazardous waste they've accumulated in their homes.
-That's because many ordinary household products are toxic, corrosive, ignitable or reactive materials that need to be handled, stored and disposed of very carefully.
+That's because many common household products are toxic, corrosive, ignitable, or reactive materials that need to be handled, stored, and disposed of very carefully.
 The average American home has as much as 100 pounds of hazardous materials in it, and the EPA estimates that we generate as much as 1.6 million tons of household hazardous waste each year.

-If your shrunken heads were treated with formaldehyde, they actually might count as hazardous materials, since formaldehyde is believed to cause cancer.
-But people with more conventional hobbies still accumulate bug spray, drain cleaner, old paint, used motor oil, pool chemicals, old lighter fluid, nail polish, old batteries, rat poison, unused electronic items, compact fluorescent lights (CFLs), nail polish remover and dozens of other ordinary consumer products that are hazardous to people and the environment.
+If your collection of shrunken heads were treated with formaldehyde, they actually might count as hazardous materials, since formaldehyde is believed to cause cancer.
+But people with more conventional hobbies still accumulate bug spray, drain cleaner, old paint, used motor oil, pool chemicals, old lighter fluid, nail polish, old batteries, rat poison, unused electronic items, compact fluorescent lights (CFLs), nail polish remover and dozens of other ordinary consumer products that are hazardous to pets , people, and the environment.

-Not advisable, unless you want your yard to be declared a hazardous waste site.
+Burying hazardous waste is not advisable unless you want your yard to be declared a hazardous waste site.
 (And if you combine some chemicals, you could create an explosive or corrosive compound, so don't mix them together!)
-Instead, you can gather up all your old CFL light bulbs, cans of paint, motor oil and other household hazardous waste and take them down to your local hazmat disposal center once a year, like during spring cleaning.
+Instead, you can gather up all your old CFL light bulbs, cans of paint, motor oil, and other household hazardous waste and take them down to your local hazmat disposal center once a year, like during spring cleaning.

-Maybe -- but first, check with the good folks at Earth911.com, who will tell you exactly where your local hazmat center is, and even provide a phone number.
+Check Earth911.com, which will tell you exactly where your local hazmat center is and even provide a phone number.
 Be aware that many of these facilities are open to local residents only (they don't want people trucking in their waste from out-of-town), and some have limits regarding what they will and will not accept, so call first.
 Other communities sponsor annual hazmat drives with convenient drop-off locations.
 Call your neighborhood trash collector or public works office for local options.